UoEOCom/Welcome_Email/README.md

 ##
 ### Key Computer Science Concepts
 Below are notes to help you review some key Computer Science concepts before you start your programme.
-This covers type safety, evaluation rules, and the style guides for the various languages.

 * #### Computing Fundamentals
 https://introcomputing.org/ This site from Stanford University's Introductory Course descibes the nature of computers and also provides a platform fo you to practice.